-My page for my current employer is at Georgia Tech, and my curriculum vitae is here, along with various scribblings and code.
+My page for my current employer is at Georgia Tech, and my curriculum vitae is here, along with various scribblings and code (sorry, the potentially useful bits here no longer compile, and a stupid bot is killing my bills).
 Editing and/or commenting may not always work…

 Stumbling Monk